mkjaergaard/opendaq-python/docs/usage.rst

 The openDAQ has 6 DIO (digital Inputs/Outputs).
 We have 4 DIO lines on the right side screw terminal block (D1-D4), and the two others on the left terminal block (D5-D6).

-D5 is a multipurpose terminal that is connected with internal microprocessor’s Timer/Counter 2.
-Apart from being used as a DIO, this terminal can be configured as PWM output, Counter input or Capture input.
+D5 is a multipurpose terminal that is also connected with internal microprocessor’s Timer/Counter 2.
+Apart from being used as a DIO, this terminal can be configured as
+PWM output, Counter input or Capture input.

 All the digital I/O lines include an internal series resistor and a protective diode that provides overvoltage/short-circuit protection.
 The series resistors (about 100Ω) also limit the ability of these lines to sink or source current.

 The DIOs have 3 possible states: input, output-high, or output-low.
 Each line of I/O can be configured individually.
 When configured as an input, the line has a 50kΩ pull-up resistor to 5.0 volts.
 When configured as output-high, the line is connected to the internal 5.0 volt supply (through a series resistor).

 When configured as output-low, a bit is connected to GND (through a series resistor).
 All digital I/O are configured to be inputs at power up.

 We have two couples of commands to control the digital I/O lines.
 The first two ones control each line individually, one to set or read the line direction (input or output), and the other to read or set the line value (high or low).
 The other two commands control the six lines at a time, one function to read or set the lines direction, and the other command to read or set the lines values.

 ==============      ======================= ===========================